 “Then why not make video games with your brother?”
 Carl asked.

-You pause, take a deep breath and in a rapid monotonous tone say: “My brother broke his leg skiing at Killington while visiting for Christmas in 2019. ‘ multiple surgeries and a lot of pain killers; our mom tried to warn him.
-He had been working for a big game studio in Portland, but they shutdown in-person for COVID.
+You pause, take a deep breath and in a rapid monotonous tone say, “My brother broke his leg skiing at Killington, visiting for Christmas in 2019.
+He went through multiple surgeries and a lot of pain killers.
+Our mom tried to warn him.
+He had been working for a big game studio in Portland, but they shutdown in-person for covid.
 Then he got laid off the next January.
-He O.D.ed right before Christmas in 2022.
-Fentanyl.”
+He O.D.ed right before Christmas in 2022―fentanyl.”

 Professor Sable raised his matching mittens abruptly, forgetting there were poles attached to his wrist as he said, “I’m so sorry.
 I remember now.
 You wrote that paper on the legal changes to requirements for criminal prosecution at the DEA.”